byrongaspard/RoboBoat_TU/CAD_Files/BoatHull/README.md

 There seem to be two versions of the boat.

-The one below, "NoHeliHole", is the one that was actually made.
+The one below, "NoHeliHole" or "ShoeBox" as it's called, is the one that was actually made.

 ![ImageOfHull_NoHeliHole](Asbly_ShoeBox.JPG)